-LANDSCAPE MANAGEMENT | CHAPTER 8

 Weeding and Trimming

 Maintaining plantings during the growing season is important to ensuring an attractive as well as a healthy landscape.
 Routine weeding as well as trimming of plantings should be done throughout the growing season to keep the GSI practice from becoming overgrown or overtaken by invasive plants.
 Pruning of shrubs and trees is necessary as they grow to maintain a desirable shape and configuration as well.

 Repair and Replanting

 If repairs are needed to keep the GSI practice functioning properly, they should be completed as soon as possible.
 Broken or damaged hardware, pipes, outlets, inlets, and overflows can be repaired whenever necessary.
-Mulching and planting should be done in early spring or late summer to minimize the need for supplemental
+Mulching and planting should be done in early spring or late summer to minimize the need for supplemental watering.

 Weeding out non-native species during the growing season helps the native plantings establish (Photo Credit: Rutgers Cooperative Extention)

-nnual tenance anning Clean-Up and Debris Removal Sediment Removal Weeding and Trimming Repair and Replanting
+Annual Maintenance Planning Clean-Up and Debris Removal Sediment Removal Weeding and Trimming Repair and Replanting

-ry - March Х
+January - March X

-il - June Х Х Х May
+April - June X Χ X May

-September Х Х September
+July - September X X September

-- December X Х
+October - December X X

 Table 8.2 Recommended Maintenance Schedule for Green Stormwater Infrastructure provides a recommended schedule for planning GSI maintenance activities throughout the year.
 The frequency and attention given to these maintenance activities will determine the GSI system's overall attractiveness and function.
 This living infrastructure is very visible and often GSI practices are located at the edge of a floodplain restoration area to minimize the negative impacts of stormwater runoff on other restoration plantings and ecological communities.
 The GSI landscape will be seen by neighbors and community members.
-An investment in regular maintenance will help to ensure that the landscape appears attractive and cared for and continues to serve its important purpose as a component of the community ecological
+An investment in regular maintenance will help to ensure that the landscape appears attractive and cared for and continues to serve its important purpose as a component of the community ecological restoration project.

-Who Should Do the Work?